Uwadon1/S.H_Cloud_Devops_Engineering/MERN_STACK/Mern_Stack.md

 ![Get request](./img/get-req1.png)

-### Create a DELETE requests to the API
+### Create a DELETE request to the API

-To delete any of the data we just insetted in the post endpoint, we need to copy any of the id number and paste on the delete function after the ip/todo url: 680212d996ebfef5fce6bc6a
+To delete any of the data we just inserted in the post endpoint, we need to copy any of the id number and paste on the delete function after the ip/todo url: 680212d996ebfef5fce6bc6a

 ![Delete request](./img/del-req.png)